gomezperalta/CrystMaker/README.md

   <li>In case there were vacancies in the compound, the program will draw generate all the atoms ignoring the existing vacancies.</li>
   <li>In case there were two atom types in the same Wyckoff site, the program crashes.
 This normally happens with all programs when they deal with solid solutions.</li>
 </ol>

+When you run the program, this will ask you at the beginning for the absolute route where the CIFs files are.
+In case the CIF you wish to model is not in the same directory as CrystMaker.py, you will have to provide it.
+Otherwise, you can simply press Enter.